tomoyaaicreate-stack/ai-wagoyomi-uploader/README.md

 Credentials
 OAuth client secrets and tokens are stored locally and are not part of this repository.

+Use of YouTube API Services
+This application uses YouTube API Services.

+By using this application you agree to be bound by the YouTube Terms of Service.

+Google's privacy practices are described in the Google Privacy Policy.

+Access granted to this application can be revoked at any time via the Google security settings page.

-Privacy
+Privacy policy and terms
-See PRIVACY.md.
-In short: the tool collects nothing about anyone.
+Privacy Policy — in short: the tool collects nothing about anyone, and stores only a local OAuth token Terms of Service
 Licence
 Personal use.
 Not offered for redistribution.